-Runaways is my middle grade portal fantasy novella about a girl named Hannah trying to rescue her sister from the faeries that stole her.
-It’s current status is a first draft, but I have plans to revise, beta, and publish it as my debut.
+Runaways is my middle grade portal fantasy novel about a girl named Hannah trying to rescue her sister from the faeries that stole her.
+It is currently with beta readers, and I plan to publish it as my debut book.

 It was a dark and stormy night, and Hannah smiled as the door to her closet slowly creeeaaaked open.
 A figure stood there, dressed in a white nightgown, staring into the dark room with haunted-looking eyes.

 “Are you sleeping?” the girl asked in a whisper.

 Hannah reached for the flashlight on her nightstand and clicked it on.
 She pulled back the covers and patted the bed.
 “Hi Cecilia.
 I thought you’d be over.”